Águas Livres Aqueduct: Construction

-Construction started in 1731 under the direction of Italian architect Antonio Canevari, replaced in 1732 by a group of Portuguese architects and engineers, including Manuel da Maia, Azevedo Fortes and José da Silva Pais.
+Construction started in 1731, under the direction of Italian architect Antonio Canevari, replaced in 1732 by a group of Portuguese architects and engineers, including Manuel da Maia, Azevedo Fortes and José da Silva Pais.
 Between 1733 and 1736, the project was directed by Manuel da Maia, who in turn was replaced by Custódio Vieira, who would remain at the head of the project until around 1747.

-Custódio Vieira conceived the centerpiece of the aqueduct, the arches over the Alcantara valley, completed in 1744.
+Custódio Vieira conceived the centerpiece of the aqueduct, the arches over the Alcântara valley, completed in 1744.
 A total of 35 arches cross the valley, covering 941 m.
 The tallest arches reach a height of 65 m, and many are pointed, reminiscent of arches in Gothic style.
 It is considered a masterpiece of engineering in the Baroque period.

 In 1748, although the project was still unfinished, the aqueduct finally started to bring water to the city of Lisbon, a fact celebrated in a commemorative arch built in the Amoreiras neighbourhood.
 From this period on, construction was overseen by other architects, including Carlos Mardel of Hungary and others.
 During the reigns of José I and Maria I, the network of canals and fountains was greatly enlarged.

 On November 1, 1755, the 1755 Lisbon earthquake hit the city, but the brand new aqueduct managed to remain intact.

 Use

 After delivering its first water in 1748, the aqueduct fed a whole new network of fountains built in the city simply by gravity.
 The system's capacity was continuously increased due to the growing water needs boosted by the city's growing population.
-Work was mostly on the upstream end, to collect more water.
+Work was mostly done on the upstream end, to collect more water.
 The system comprised, in total, 58135 m of under- and above-ground conduits and galleries.

-From 1880 onwards, the importance of the aqueduct decreased considerably due to increased use of the Alviela watershed via the Alviela Aqueduct.
+Following the 1880s, the importance of the aqueduct decreased considerably due to increased use of the Alviela River watershed via the Alviela Aqueduct.
 Steam pumps filled the Barbadinhos reservoir, that in turn fed Lisbon.
 The aqueduct, however, remained operational until 1967 as a pipe run that transported water from other sources (the concrete pipe supports are still visible inside).
 The piping was decommissioned in 1968.

 It is possible to visit and cross the aqueduct, starting at the Museu da Água (Water Museum) site in Lisbon's Campolide neighbourhood.

 Mãe d'Água

 The Mãe d'Água (Mother of the Water) reservoir of the Amoreiras, the largest of the water reservoirs, was finished in 1834.
-This reservoir, with a capacity of 5,500 m³ of water, was designed by Carlos Mardel.
+This reservoir, with a capacity of 5,500 m3 of water, was designed by Carlos Mardel.
 It is now deactivated and can be visited as part of the Museu da Água (Water Museum).